eddyerburgh/notes/conventions.md

 ## Code

-1. Use parentheses for functions and methods:
+1. Use parentheses for functions, methods, function-like macros, and system calls:

    > Blink is initialized with `BlinkInitializer::Initialize()`.

-2. Use parentheses for function-like macros:

    > To statically create a tasklet you can use the macros `DECLARE_TASKLET()` and `DECLARE_TASKLET_DISABLED()`.

-3. Use parentheses for system calls:

    > It's created in response to the `open()` system call, and is destroyed in response to the `close()` system call.

-4. Reference C structs by their name:
+2. Reference C structs by their name:

    > The superblock is represented by the `super_block` struct.

-5. Format flags as code:
+3. Format flags as code:

    > Corresponds to `VM_READ`.